View Document Text

 government authorities requiring the closure of offices or other businesses, as well as a general economic

 decline.
-Consequently, LNW’s operations and business results, including with respect to LNW and/or its
+Consequently, LNW’s operations and business results, including with respect to LNW and funds it

 Regulatory Developments.
 The legal, tax, and regulatory environment worldwide in the financial industry is